Slab-grave culture: Burials

 Most of the graves were looted.
 The buried clothing and footwear is colorful, with various ornaments of bronze, bone and stone: plaques, buttons, necklaces, pendants, mirrors, cowrie shells.
 The accompanying tools are rare: Needles and needle beds, knives and axes-celts.
 Even less common are weapons: arrowheads, daggers, bow end caps.
-In some graves are horse harnesses, whip handles.
-There are bronze objects, fewer iron and precious metals.
+Some graves contain horse harnesses and whip handles.
+There are bronze objects, and fewer made of iron and precious metals.

 Jars are round-bottom earthenware, some tripods.
-Vessel ornament are impressions, rolled bands, indentations.
-The art of the slab-grave culture belongs to the "animal style" art that depicts domesticated and wild animals, daily life and main occupations.
-The slab-grave culture art has many common features with cultures of Southern Siberia: Karasuk, Tagar, and others.
+Vessels are ornamented with impressions, rolled bands and indentations.
+The art of the Slab Grave culture belongs to the "animal style" art that depicts domesticated and wild animals, daily life and main occupations.
+The Slab Grave culture art has many common features with cultures of Southern Siberia: Karasuk, Tagar, and others.

-Graves in East Baikal
+Graves in Baikal area

 Thousands of graves can now be seen in the southern Baikal area.
 In some cases they form a cemetery, with a clear plan and a strict order.
 For example, at lake Balzino about a hundred graves formed circles and rectangles.
-They are usually located at higher elevation, exposed to sun.
-Monumental burials mark greatness of the people who once lived there.
+They are usually located at higher elevation, and exposed to sun.
+Monumental burials mark the greatness of the people who once lived there.
 They became an integral part of the East Baikal steppes cultural and historical landscape.

-Ethnic relations

-According to anthropologists, they are classified as the southern Siberian branch of the greater Mongolian morphology.
-The genesis of the anthropological type is under discussion.
-Presumably, its origin comes from the anthropological type of the known Neolithic population of the southern Baikal and eastern Mongolia.
+Slab Grave burials frequently reused stone material from nearby Deer stones culture sites.
+The replacement of the Deer stones culture by the Slab Grave culture in central and eastern Mongolia around 700 BCE might mark a replacement of Caucasoid physical types by Mongoloid ones in the region.
+To the west, the Deer stone culture was replaced by, or evolved into, the various Saka cultures, such as the Uyuk culture and the Chandman culture and the Pazyryk culture.